bobobo7git/Robot-arm/README.md

 # Robot-arm
 <b>1.
 How to play</b>
-- Press q,w,e,r to make the joints up
+- Press q,w,e,r to let the joints up
-- Press a,s,d,f to make them down
+- Press a,s,d,f to let them down
 - Press spacebar to toggle auto mode

 <b>2. the Auto mode</b>